TK-Seng/SDSynth/README.md

 1. Clone the repository
 2. Open the project file in the Projucer application (JUCE).
+3. In Projucer, generate and open the Xcode project using the Exporters section
-3. Select the appropriate build target (i.e. VST) in Xcode's toolbar.
+4. Select the appropriate build target (i.e. VST) in Xcode's toolbar.
-4. Build the project
+5. Build the project
-5. The compiled VST plugin will be available in the build folder.
+6. The compiled VST plugin will be available in the build folder.
 Load it into your preferred DAW.